connorjchen/confetti-bomb/README.md

 # ConfettiBomb.me

 > [!WARNING]
-> As of December 7, 2024, the deployed instances of Vercel Postgres and Blob Storage has been removed to allocate towards Snublet since only one can be open at a time on Hobby project plan.
+> As of December 7, 2024, the deployed instances of Vercel Postgres and Blob Storage has been removed to allocate towards Zublet since only one can be open at a time on Hobby project plan.

 This is a Next.js project (frontend, backend) with Prisma ORM, Vercel DB (Postgres), Vercel Blob Storage.
 It is deployed in Vercel.